TIBCOSoftware/mashling-recipes/recipes/ha-kubernetes-consul/README.md

 ```
 ![Kubernetes nodes](images/nodes.jpg)

-Replace 1.8 with 1.9 or 1.10 to use other Kubernetes versions.
+Note: Replace 1.8 with 1.9 or 1.10 to use other Kubernetes versions.

 ### Kubernetes dashboard setup